AI-Hivemind-Lab/instructions/cloudflare_workers_deployment_playbook.md

 - **Dependencies are Workers-compatible.** No Node-only libraries in `package.json` (see constraint #2).
 - **It's an Anduin internal app.** Anduin's Cloudflare Zero Trust gate covers wildcards on assigned root domains, so your app sits behind company SSO for free.

-### Your app does NOT fit Workers if:
+### Your app does NOT fit Cloudflare Workers if:

 - **Your code parses large files itself** (PDFs, slides, Excel, video).
 - **It runs background jobs lasting minutes** (batch processing, ETL, model training).
 - **It needs persistent connections** (websockets, long-lived SSE).

-If any of these describe your app, **Workers is the wrong platform.** Use **Dokploy** for heavy backends or **Vercel** for public-facing Next.js apps.
+If any of these describe your app, **Cloudflare Workers is the wrong platform.** Use **Dokploy** for heavy backends or **Vercel** for public-facing Next.js apps.
 The rest of this document doesn't apply.

 ---
 ## 2. How to Deploy to Cloudflare Workers

 > [!IMPORTANT]
-> There are 3 main ways to deploy a Worker to Cloudflare:
+> There are 3 main ways to deploy to Cloudflare Workers:
 >
 > 1. **Wrangler CLI** — run `wrangler deploy` from your terminal.
 The original and most flexible method.
 Requires Node.js + project setup.
 AI can drive this end-to-end.
 > 2. **Cloudflare Dashboard** — edit code directly in the Cloudflare web UI and click Deploy.
 Good for tiny one-file Workers and quick edits.
 Not practical for real apps with frameworks (Next.js, etc.) or dependencies.